christopherahern/GAM-DH/README.md

 # Document

-To compile the document, run the following in `tex/`:
+To compile the document, run the following twich in `tex/`:

     pdflatex *.tex